-Provide activities with different levels of direction, scaffolding, and support that promote learning, ranging from highly structured to move exploratory tasks.

-Adapting your instructions to suit different objectives will help keep all pupils engaged and encourage greater independence.
+Provide activities with different levels of direction, scaffolding, and support that promote learning, ranging from highly structured to more exploratory tasks.
+Adapting your instruction to suit different objectives will help keep all pupils engaged and encourage greater independence.

 Challenge misconceptions